mchlp/TetrisGameAI/README.md

 - Various indicators on the side that show the score, level, lines cleared, etc.
 - Two AI training modes: GUI training mode which shows the training game play and fast training mode which only shows the statistics
 - Includes an AI watch mode where one AI can be loaded to play multiple games
-- AI is trained using an evolutionary algorithm, genes can be found in the [Genes](/src/ai/Genes.java) class
+- AI is trained using a genetic algorithm, genes can be found in the [Genes](/src/ai/Genes.java) class
 - Window resizes automatically according to the size of the screen (80% of the height or width of the screen, depending on which is smaller)
 - The size of the window changes automatically depending on the dimensions of the map and the size of the window